This is a simple version of a gluten free food list. Otherwise we’d be dealing with pages and pages of food names, ingredients and additives.

 Gluten causes problems, sometimes severe health problems, for some people, so it's good to become familiar with the Gluten Free Food List!

-Because a number of disease symptoms can be linked to gluten sensitivity.
-Gluten can cause damage to the intestines which, in turn, interferes with proper assimilation of nutrients and/or creates an inability to digest foods properly.
+Because a number of disease symptoms can be linked to gluten sensitivity, and gluten sensitivity is on the rise in our society.
+Gluten, for some of us, can cause damage to the intestines which, in turn, interferes with proper assimilation of nutrients and/or creates an inability to digest foods properly.

 Basing your meals on the gluten free food list is a perfect place to begin when changing the diet.